 In September 2020, the FASB issued ASU 2020-07 (the "Update"), Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This ASU aims to increase transparency of contributed nonfinancial assets, commonly known as gifts-in-kind, through enhancement to presentation and disclosures.
-Not-for-Profit entities are required to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets recognized within the statement of activities by category that depicts the type of contributed nonfinancial assets.
+Not-for-Profit entities are required to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets and to disclose the disaggregation of the amount contributed nonfinancial assets the type of contributed nonfinancial assets.
 Each category is subject to certain additional disclosures.
 The Update should be applied on a retrospective basis and is effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
-Early adoption is permitted.
-VETS is currently evaluating the impact of the adoption of the Update on the financial statements.